OffsetMods538/Github-Resourcepack-Manager/docs/tutorials/configuration/mod-configuration.md

 ### githubUrl
 This is the url to your GitHub repository.
 For example: `"https://github.com/OffsetMonkey538/CoolPackYay"`

-### serverPublicIp
-This is your servers public ip.
-This is sent to the clients, so they know where to download the pack from.
-For example: `"133.45.67.89""` or `"play.offsetmonkey538.top"`

 ### isPrivate
 This tells the mod that your GitHub repository is private and that it needs to provide credentials to download it.